Do the conveyancing lawyers that you recommend execute conveyancing in Skegness by way of an attended exchange?

-I've recently found out that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on last month in what should have been a simple, chain free conveyancing.
 Skegness is the location of the property.
-Can you shed any light on this issue?
+Can you offer any assistance?

-Flying freeholds in Skegness are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Skegness you would need to get your solicitor to go through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Skegness may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Skegness are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Skegness you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Skegness may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.